endlessm/kolibri-update-channels-service/README.md

 ## Testing

-This service is only ran when the computer gets connected to any network.
-But you can start it by hand by running:
+This service is ran automatically approximately every hour by a timer, but you can run it manually by running:

 ```
-sudo rm -f /var/lock/kolibri-update-channels.service.stamp
 sudo systemctl start kolibri-update-channels
 ```